wamp-proto/wamp-xbr/docs/project/ganache.rst

 Ganache GUI is a desktop application with native user interface (GUI) and builtin blockchain, all bundled as a single-file executable (AppImage based).

-Ganache GUI is avaible as a single-file executable (AppImage-based).
+Ganache GUI is available as a single-file executable (AppImage-based).
 To install:

 .. code-block:: console